-- According to ascento.co.uk, the average reading age of the UK population is 9 years old.
+- The Sun targets the middle social classes, most of whom haven't attended higher education.
+Two thirds of its readers are over 35 years old, 54% are male and its biggest audience share comes from the C2DE demographic. - According to www.see-a-voice.org, the average reading age of the UK population is 9 years old.
 The Sun has a reading age of 8 years.
-Using words in bold, lots of visuals and smaller chunks of text means they are purposefully making their product accessible to everyone and especially appealing to members of our society who have weaker literacy skills or just want an easy read.
-This helps explain why The Sun is "The People's Paper" as stated by its tagline.
-In addition, this way of formatting makes it easier to read at speed, on the daily commute for example, and to skim and scan to find specific articles that interest you. - Promotions such as Sun Hols, where readers have to collect tokens, appeals to low-income demographics, whilst also building loyalty between the brand and the reader.
+Using of words in bold, lots of visuals and smaller chunks of text means they are purposefully making their product accessible to everyone and especially appealing to members of our society who have weaker literacy skills. - In addition, this way of formatting makes it easier to read at speed on the daily commute for example and to skim and scan the paper to find specific articles that interest you.
+This could help explain why The Sun is "Britain's most popular paper" as stated by its tagline, as it is an easy read.